LaDHUL/oknoram/README.md

 ## Demo

-Requirements: a running Knora stack containing the Anything ontology with data.
-The default configuration point to http://0.0.0.0:3333 or can be changed in the [`environment.ts`](src/environments/environment.ts) file.
+Requirements: a running Knora stack containing the Anything ontology with its data.
+The default configuration points to http://0.0.0.0:3333 or can be changed in the [`environment.ts`](src/environments/environment.ts) file.

 - clone project
 - yarn